singlebrook/drupal_streamline/readme.md

 ## Theming with Sass and Livereload

 This project is configured with guard to watch for changes to the scss files and compile them.
-There is a custom drush command defined in the drupal_streamline_dev module, which starts the scss compiler and livereload server.
+There is an executable script for Unix systems in the bin folder which starts guard, which in turn starts the scss compiler and livereload server.
+Windows-specific instructions are outlined separately below.

 ### Requirements